 - Provides additional income.

-What should I know about part-time work?
+What you should know about part-time work

 - It doesn’t have to relate directly to your course or future career aspirations.